 16.1.1 Management's Responsibility.
-The CEO, Chief Financial Officer ("CFO") and the Investor Relations Department are primarily responsible for the Company's communications and engagement with shareholders and the investment community, and they meet frequently with investor representatives to discuss strategy and financial and business performance as well as other items of importance to shareholders.
-From time to time, the CEO or CFO may authorize a limited number of spokespersons to communicate to the media or the investor community about the Company and/or its financial results and its strategic plans, consistent with the requirements of applicable law (including SEC Regulation FD), stock exchange rules and any disclosure policy adopted by the Company ("Disclosure Policy").
+The Chairman, the CEO, Chief Financial Officer ("CFO") and the Investor Relations Department are primarily responsible for the Company's communications and engagement with shareholders and the investment community, and they meet frequently with investor representatives to discuss strategy and financial and business performance as well as other items of importance to shareholders.
+From time to time, the Chairman, the CEO or the CFO may authorize a limited number of spokespersons to communicate to the media or the investor community about the Company and/or its financial results and its strategic plans, consistent with the requirements of applicable law (including SEC Regulation FD), stock exchange rules and any disclosure policy adopted by the Company ("Disclosure Policy").

-The Chairman, Corporate Secretary and the Vice President, Corporate Governance serve as liaisons with our shareholders on governance matters.
+The Chairman, Corporate Secretary, the Vice President, Corporate Governance and Chief Sustainability Officer serve as liaisons with our shareholders on environmental, social and governance matters.
 The Board and management have authorized these positions to provide a more direct channel for communications with shareholders, to ensure an open dialogue on an ongoing basis and to promote increased understanding of industry standards for best practices in corporate governance as they evolve.